 It's based on out of context and sort of manipulative photos.

-The fact that they point so strongly to the one with his face in shadows.
+Like the fact that they point so strongly to the one with his face in shadows as like, you don't see any wound.

-This is such a good indication of him taking these boutique trivial issues and trying to make them super important when it's like, hey, the Boston bombing is resolved.
+This is how he, like, this is such a good indication of him taking these boutique kind of like trivial issues and trying to make them super important when it's like, hey, the Boston bombing is resolved.

 After days of being on edge, a terrifying 24 hours of this uncertain manhunt, the city was allowed to breathe a collective sigh of relief.